-Mother Of Missing Iowa Student Believes She Was Abducted; Offers Reward Money
+Mother Of Missing Iowa Student Believes She Was Abducted, Offers Reward Money

 Reminding viewers that any tips received would be considered anonymous, the worried mother stumbled over her words while asking someone to return her daughter home safely.

-The reward fund officially opened at 9 a.m. on Wednesday morning, in a little over 24 hours, the fund accumulated $172,000 to “Bring Mollie Tibbetts Home Safe.”
+The reward fund officially opened at 9 a.m. on Wednesday morning, and in a little over 24 hours, the fund accumulated $172,000 to “Bring Mollie Tibbetts Home Safe.”

 Tibbetts, an incoming sophomore at the University of Iowa, was last seen July 18 in Brooklyn, Iowa.
-She was dog sitting for her boyfriend, who was out of town at the time of her disappearance, when she went on a run and police speculated, she never returned, according to the Iowa Department of Public Safety.
+She was dog sitting for her boyfriend, who was out of town at the time of her disappearance.
+She went on a run, and police speculated that she never returned, according to the Iowa Department of Public Safety.

 Authorities have yet to release an official timeline, but police are combing through information from Tibbetts’ Fitbit, which she always wore, as well as her cellphone and social media accounts.

 Mitch Mortvedt, the assistant director of the Iowa Division of Criminal Investigation, told the Des Moines Register that the process is revealing a lot of information and they are hopeful.
-The division is relying heavily on the FBI forensic experts to further the investigation.
+The division is relying heavily on FBI forensic experts to further the investigation.

 NEW EVIDENCE in Mollie Tibbetts search… Mollie may have returned to her boyfriend's home after completing her jog… she was house sitting for boyfriend who was away and is NOT a suspect… She went missing from Brooklyn, IOWA… PLEASE SHARE her photos pic.twitter.com/X7lrLe0HV2